 The main extinguishing principle for this system is that gas, when applied to an area where fire is present, displaces air around the fire, removing the oxygen that the fire requires to continue burning.
-Some gaseous system with chemical or synthetic characteristics is extinguishing fire by interrupting fire chain reaction.
-A gaseous system can be designed to release a variety of gasses, including Argonite, Inergen, CO2, FM200, Novec, or an equivalent gas.
+A gaseous fire suppression system can be designed to release a variety of gasses, including Argonite, Inergen, CO2, FM200, Novec, or an equivalent gas.
 Each type of gas offers specific benefits and disadvantages when fighting specific types of fires.

 Gaseous systems are primarily installed in enclosed areas with controlled ventilation, where they can provide optimal fire protection.
 These systems are used as a total flooding system for a wide range of hazards, though they are not safe to be used to suppress fires of chemicals that have their own oxygen supply or in areas where reactive metals are present.